thorio/ansible-aura/README.md

 [![Build Status](https://travis-ci.org/AlexandreCarlton/ansible-aura.svg?branch=master)](https://travis-ci.org/AlexandreCarlton/ansible-aura)

-Basic module that implements installations and upgrades using [Aura](https://github.com/aurapm/aura), an AUR helper for ArchLinux.
+Basic module that implements installations and upgrades using [Aura](https://github.com/aurapm/aura), an AUR helper for Arch Linux.

-It is recommended to add this to `squash_actions` in your `ansible.cfg`, so that the module is called once with all packages given to it using `with_items`
+It is recommended to add this to `squash_actions` in your `ansible.cfg`, so that the module is called once with all packages given to it using `with_items`:

 ```
 [default]